-The Non-Executive Board reviewed and discussed its own functioning during the 2018 financial period.
+The Non-Executive Board reviewed and discussed its own functioning during the 2019 financial period.
 Overall the functioning of the Non-Executive Board was assessed positively.
 The composition and functioning of the Board and the performance of its individual members were also positively assessed and discussed.

-Meetings and Attendance in 2018
+Meetings and Attendance in 2019

-The Non-Executive Board held four meetings, respectively on 28 March 2018, 27 June 2018, 02 October 2018 and 13 December 2018.
-All Non-Executive Board members were present at all meetings either in person or via conference call on one occasion and were held at Oaklins' office on Beethovenstraat 500, 1082 PR in Amsterdam in the presence of the Board.
+The Non-Executive Board held seven meetings, respectively on 31 January 2019, 14 March 2019, 30 April 2019, 14 June 2019, 01 October 2019, 28 October 2019 and 20 November 2019.
+All Non-Executive Board members, except for the meeting on 14 march 2019 where one Non-Executive Board member was unable to attend, were present at all meetings either in person or via conference call and were held at Oaklins' office on Beethovenstraat 500, 1082 PR in Amsterdam and in one occasion at Voorlinden Buurtweg 90, 2244 AG Wassenaar in the presence of the Board.
 During these meetings the Promoters' ideas were tested and challenged by the members of the Non-Executive Board in order to ensure that decisions were reached that underpin DSCO's strategy and are aligned with the long-term value creation pursued by the Company.
 Between meetings, Non-Executive Board chairman Mr. Joop van Caldenborgh maintained contact with the Board on a regular basis.
 The main topic discussed in the various contact moments was the progress of the target search and status of ongoing discussions with potential targets.